cse110-fa22-group27/Team-Sleep-Deprived/admin/team.md

 ## <ins>**Team Brand**</ins>
 Our team is currently still in the process of figuring the complete picture of our brand, but we do have some characteristic designs.
-Our team logo is done and we plan to decorate our software with colors that remind people of the sleep and the night.
+Our team logo is done and we plan to decorate our software with colors that remind people of the sleep and the night (dark blue/purple colors, for example).
 I (Jake) also like the idea of using cats as a sort of brand mascot :smiley_cat:
 <br>